theantichris/Simple-Plugin-Framework/README.md

 #### SettingsFields

-The SettingsField constructor requires a name and View to be passed in.
+The SettingsField constructor requires a name, prefix, and a view file to be passed in.
+View data can be passed in as well.

-The View file should only contain the HTML needed to render the input field.
-The name and slug are added to the View's
-$viewData property automatically.

-You can specify a prefix for your field's slugs to help prevent naming conflicts in the database by using the $prefix parameter.
-This defaults to 'spf'.
+You must specify a prefix for your field's slugs to help prevent naming conflicts in the database by using the $prefix parameter.

-The $args parameter can be used to pass in additional arguments for the field in WordPress.
-A __label_for__ argument is generated automatically to create a <label> tag for the field.
+The view file should only contain the HTML and logic needed to render the input field.
+The name and slug are added to the $viewData property automatically.

-    $field = new SettingsField('My Field', $viewView);
+    $field = new SettingsField('My Field', $prefix, $viewView, $viewData);

 #### SettingsSection